Nazeeh21/GhoPay/README.md

 ## Example

 A UI example is included in the SDK demonstrating the process of minting a crosschain NFT using GHO.
 It illustrates the integration of Chainlink price feeds and CCIP for a seamless minting experience on the Polygon Mumbai network with the transaction originating on the Ethereum Sepolia Network and paid for with GHO.

+## Note

+Contracts are built off of Chainlink Cross Chain NFT example.
+The updated contract for the Gho Payment + NFT Mint can be found at the top of this readme or in the SourceMinter.Sol Contract in the Contracts directory.